viktornilsson/viktornilsson.github.io/_posts/2024-06-10-caching-layers.md

 Cache-Control: private, no-cache, no-store, must-revalidate, max-age=0
 ```

-So be carefull with the headers you use on this kind of data.
+So be careful with the headers you use on this kind of data.
 And if you need to cache it, then Server Caching is the way to go.

 #### 4.3 Unique data per URL
-To make it as easy as possible for yourselvs, try to have totally unique data per url.
+To make it as easy as possible for yourselves, try to have totally unique data per url.
 What I mean be that is to not have clear interfaces, the input data needed comes via the url, like query parameters etc.

-We don't use hidden cookies, special logic with body parameters or something that can impact the uniqeness of the content returned.
+We don't use hidden cookies, special logic with body parameters or something that can impact the uniqueness of the content returned.

 This will make everything so much easier.